vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/22_MAGIC_IN_THE_RITUAL/8_The_Magic_Sacrifice.md

 [Part III

 thought.
-In battle charms we find not merely Apva, the spirit of panic and its physical result, but also Trişandhi, which is clearly Indra's bolt, Arbudi, and Nyarbudi, who is plainly but a verbal variant of the former.1 In Henry's view 2 Arbudi himself is a duplicate of Indra, like Namuci, but this view is much less probable than that of Bloomfield," who sees in him an old derivative of Arbuda, the cloud serpent slain by Indra, who comes to be regarded later merely as a serpent divinity and auspicious, like Takṣaka, who also figures in the Atharvaveda.
-It is characteristic of the Atharvaveda that Asura in independent passages has always an evil sense, that abstract deities like Arāti, illiberality towards priests, and perhaps Nirṛti, dissolution, take a pro- minent place, and that a faded mythological figure like the mysterious Trita appears, in the form Tṛta,' in connexion with a hymn which is interpreted as an expiation for the somewhat venial fault of marrying before an elder brother, a fact on which is based the theory of Max Müller, which Henry inclines to approve, that Tṛta is the departing sun.
-On the model of Puşan is created the god Süṣan, from su, 'beget', who is invoked to secure safe delivery."
+In battle charms we find not merely Apva, the spirit of panic and its physical result, but also Triṣandhi, which is clearly Indra's bolt, Arbudi, and Nyarbudi, who is plainly but a verbal variant of the former.1 In Henry's view 2 Arbudi himself is a duplicate of Indra, like Namuci, but this view is much less probable than that of Bloomfield," who sees in him an old derivative of Arbuda, the cloud serpent slain by Indra, who comes to be regarded later merely as a serpent divinity and auspicious, like Takṣaka, who also figures in the Atharvaveda.
+It is characteristic of the Atharvaveda that Asura in independent passages has always an evil sense, that abstract deities like Arāti, illiberality towards priests, and perhaps Nirṛti, dissolution, take a pro- minent place, and that a faded mythological figure like the mysterious Trita appears, in the form Tṛta,' in connexion with a hymn which is interpreted as an expiation for the somewhat venial fault of marrying before an elder brother, a fact on which is based the theory of Max Mūller, which Henry inclines to approve, that Tṛta is the departing sun.
+On the model of Puṣan is created the god Sūṣan, from su, 'beget', who is invoked to secure safe delivery."

 6